 The midpoint comes half-way through your second act, right in the middle of your story.
 Sometimes the midpoint is so game changing that writers will opt for a four act structure as the midpoint breaks act two into two clear and distinct parts.

-Whether you choose to write in three or four acts, your midpoint works to reframe your story and push your characters into their journey towards the end.
+Whether you choose to write in three or four acts, your midpoint works to reframe your story.
+It will push your characters into their journey towards the end.

 Examples of Effective Midpoints